Computer-Controlled

 Ceiling Lamp

 Since we had just moved and urgently needed a ceiling lamp for the walk-in closet, I decided to make one.
-The plan was a nearly rectangular ceiling lamp with rounded corners, featuring a frosted acrylic plate to diffuse the light, which would sit above the acrylic.
+The plan was a nearly rectangular ceiling lamp with rounded corners, featuring a frosted acrylic plate above the LED strip to diffuse the light.

 For lighting, I am using an LED strip.
 This allows simple dimming and microcontroller control, occupies very little space, and produces minimal heat, which can be dissipated through the metal plate if necessary.
 The lamp was designed to measure around 1200 mm x 200 mm x 38 mm, keeping it flat against the ceiling.
 With this setup, all requirements for the lamp are met.